-7.3 The Council's Education Service has confirmed that there is limited capacity within Newington primary school which is the catchment primary school for the Masterplan site.
-The capacity currently exceeds 96% capacity.
-The development of the Masterplan site will place additional burden on existing provision.

-7.4 On average housing developments generate approximately 3 pupils per every 10 dwellings.
-Using this formula and based on the total allocation for the Masterplan area (230 units), the development could create a need for an additional 63 places as the 20 social rented housing units provided through the Registered Social Landlord in Phase 1a are exempt from the contribution requirements.
-This will impose a substantial financial burden on the Education Service in the provision of additional spaces and will also add an additional burden to the limited accommodation presently provided within the existing primary school.
-Given that the existing primary school currently exceeds 96% capacity and a need for additional primary school places will be a direct consequence of the development a contribution towards the additional costs of education provision will be required.
+- 7.3 The Council's Education Service has confirmed that there is limited capacity within Newington primary school which is the catchment primary school for the Masterplan site.
+The development of the Masterplan site will place additional burden on existing provision. - 7.4 On average housing developments generate approximately 0.8 nursery school, 0.32 primary school and 0.14 secondary school pupils per dwelling.
+This will be a substantial financial burden on the Education Service in the provision of additional spaces and will also add an additional burden to the limited accommodation presently provided within the existing nursery and primary school.
+Given that Newington primary and nursery schools have limited capacity and a need for additional school places will be a direct consequence of the development a contribution towards the additional costs of education provision will be required. - The additional pupils will result in the requirement for an extension to the nursery and primary school building.
+This will include additional classrooms, toilet facilities and associated circulation space to the current building.
+The Developer Contributions Likelihood Table, which is an attachment to the Supplementary Guidance, sets out the anticipated financial contribution requirements per housing unit.
+As stated in the Likelihood Table, proposals will result in a consultation with Education Services to confirm the financial requirement.

-7.5 The additional 63 places created by the development will require 2 new classrooms (the second classroom being required when the threshold of 30 plus new pupils is reached), toilet facilities and associated circulation space which works out at 230 square metres.
 There are 2 options available to the developer in meeting this contribution requirement.
-They can either pay an amount to be agreed but not exceeding £3833 per unit to the Council.
-The amount will be paid in instalments to be agreed and which will be required to be paid within each phase of the development in proportion to the number of dwellinghouses within that phase.
+The first option (Council preferred option) is for the developer to pay an amount to be agreed with the Council.
+The amount will be paid in instalments which will be required to be paid within each phase of the development in proportion to the number of dwelling houses within that phase.
 The contribution will be required from phase 2 onwards.
-The other option is to enter into negotiations with the Council to build the 2 new classrooms, toilet facilities and associated circulation space to the Council's specification as an alternative to making the financial contribution.
-If the developer chose to build the facilities the first additional classroom, toilet facilities and associated circulation space would need to be provided prior to the completion of the first 100 units which would be prior to the completion of phase 4, the second class room would be required prior to the completion of phase 7.
+The other option is to enter into negotiations with the Council to build the required works to the Council's specification as an alternative to making the financial contribution.
 The contribution will be secured through a Section 75 planning obligation which will be consistent with the tests set out in Circular 3/2012.